jshholland/inv.alid.pw/posts/children-parents-adults.md

 the [Stoics] of ancient Greece would see a lot in common, and Niebuhr's famous Serenity Prayer also gestures in the same direction:

-> God, grant me the serenity to accept the things I cannot change,
+> God, grant me the serenity to accept the things I cannot change, <br>
-> Courage to change the things I can,
+> Courage to change the things I can, <br>
 > And wisdom to know the difference.

 But this is a framing I've never heard from anywhere else, and it's one